wp-plugins/any-mobile-theme-switcher/readme.txt

 === Any Mobile Theme Switcher ===
 Contributors: dnesscarkey
-Tags: mobile theme, mobile theme switcher, mobile browser detect, mobile detect, theme redirection based on mobile device Requires at least: 3.0.
+Tags: mobile theme, mobile theme switcher, mobile browser detect, mobile detect, theme redirection based on mobile device, mobile detect, user agent detect, mobile user agent
+Requires at least: 3.0.
-Tested up to: 3.5.1
+Tested up to: 3.6.1
-Stable tag: 1.3
+Stable tag: 1.4

 This Plugin detects mobile browser and display the theme as the setting done from admin.
 Usefull for switch to Mobile Theme.